 The College aims to pay mid to upper quartile rates of pay for its staff against appropriate external comparators wherever possible within its financial constraints.

-The data that informs Provost's Board decision-making on the local pay offer will be subject to an annual consultation with all staff before the pay bargaining process commences.
+The data that informs Provost's Board decision-making on the pay offer will be subject to an annual consultation with all staff before the pay bargaining process commences.

 Equal Pay and Gender Pay audits are conducted annually and the findings are published.

 The College is committed to ensuring equal pay for all staff and to eradicating gender pay gaps.
 The College undertook its first gender pay audit in 2017 and are now conducts an audit annually.
 To view the findings, please visit the gender pay review page.

 Outside of financial remuneration, the College encourages departments, line managers and principal investigators to give informal recognition of excellent work and positive feedback on success.
 The College coordinates a range of central awards that recognise the achievement of staff across a number of different areas.

 The Committee is made up of four external Council members who review and approve the application of the College's pay relativity criteria for the President and the Provost, their senior staff direct reports and members of the Provost's and President's Boards.

 The Committee reviews the application of the College's reward strategy on an annual basis to ensure that remuneration practices are being managed in a fair and equitable way.
 This review is informed by the following supporting data:

 - Details of the across-the-board local pay award and any variation to benefits for all staff